Kristina-code/Project-2--List-Pagination-and-Filtering/README.md

  Treehouse Techdegree
  by Kristina Flamer

-This project is for a previous version of project 2.
+This project is for Project 2.
 It is for meets expectations.
 References were used for this project and they are listed below.

 "Javascript & JQuery- interactive front-end web development", Jon Duckett, 2014.